The problem and its impact

 As early as 1899, the Association of Edison Illuminating Companies addressed the problem of tampering with screws that adjusted meter damping magnets.
 Over 36 years ago in 1984, the New York Times published an article citing ConEd and the potential of “1% of power customers of stealing services.”

 According to estimates, theft and fraud of electricity costs the industry as much as $96 billion every year globally, with as much as $6 billion every year in the United States alone.
 This not only results in higher prices for paying customers and costly government subsidies but is also a public safety crisis in some countries with dangerous illegal power connections.
 In some countries, high non-technical losses threaten the financial sustainability of the energy utilities, with double-digit % energy losses through theft and fraud being estimated.

 The financial losses, also known as non-technical losses, include metering inaccuracy, non-payment, billing and rate class errors, and simple to complex energy theft.
-Traditionally, the two dominant components of non-technical losses are non-payment and energy theft, and these are still relevant with smart grids.
+Traditionally, the two dominant components of non-technical losses are non-payment and energy theft (fraud in billing and payment, and tampering with meters), and these are still relevant with smart grids.
 With increased intelligence in the new smart grids, there is now an opportunity for a more “systematic” approach to energy theft, in the form of billing record tampering, resulting from a cyber-attack.

 Until recently, there were few effective solutions for these problems.
 Labour-intensive premise inspections and account auditing often cost more than the actual value of the losses and enforcement is always challenging.

 Bringing it up to date